SOME AESTHETIC REALISM TALKS ON THE VISUAL ARTS

 Robert Indiana

-What Are You Looking For in Love?
-Robert Indiana’s LOVE
+What Are You Looking for in Love?
+Robert Indiana’s

-by Ken Kimmelman“When, in the 1960’s, I first saw Robert Indiana’s Love, it really took me, as it did people across America — it was the design for the biggest selling US postage stamp ever issued and also the best-selling Christmas card ever put out by the Museum of Modern Art….”
+LOVE by Ken Kimmelman, Filmmaker & Aesthetic Realism Consultant. ”When, in the 1960′s, I first saw Robert Indiana’s LOVE, it really took me, as it did people across America—it was the design for the biggest selling US postage stamp ever issued….The opposites central in Robert Indiana’s silk-screen print, repose and energy, are, I have learned, crucial in love.”

 Dorothea Lange

+by David M. Bernstein, Photographer & Aesthetic Realism Associate.
 “I think Dorothea Lange’s 1932 White Angel Breadline is one of the great photographs in this world.
-Its power, its beauty, its message, can be understood, felt more valuably, deeply through this principle of Aesthetic Realism…: ‘All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.’…”
+Its power, its beauty, its message, can be understood, felt more valuably, deeply through this principle of Aesthetic Realism….‘All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.'”

 Le Corbusier